dmnfarrell/dmnfarrell.github.io/_posts/2022-12-21-chatGPT-python.markdown

 ## Example 3

 A bit more challenging is this one: **"write a python function that predicts all the open read frames in a genome sequence"**.
 This request is self explanatory.
+It is the first step in gene prediction.
+We want it to extract all the potential sections of the sequence that may be translated into protein sequence.
+We have not specified whether this is for eukyarotic genes or not.
 Here is the answer:

 <div style="width: auto;">
  <a href="/img/chatgpt-python3.png"> <img class="small-scaled" src="/img/chatgpt-python3.png"></a>
 </div>

 This actually returns a result without errors.
 I didn't specify the input so it assumes just a long string of DNA which is reasonable.
 However it returns 50,000 ORFs from a bacterial sequence in which there are about 4000!
 I also asked it to predict the protein coding sequences and it gave much the same answer.
 In this cases we have probably under-specified the problem and need to give it more details.
+For example we could specify that ORFs should be at least 100 codons in length.

 ## Example 4